DiceDB/dice/docs/src/content/docs/commands/HGET.md

 HGET returns the value of field present in the string-string map held at key.

-The command returns (nil) if the key or field does not exist.
+The command returns empty string "" if the key or field does not exist.

 #### Examples